 Shelbourne Reynolds cutting heads rotors use bolt on balance weight system.
-This means it's highly important that when replacing a flails or flail bolts, any balance weights or washers which are in place should be returned to their position.
+This means it's highly important that when replacing flails or flail bolts, any balance weights or washers which are in place should be returned to their position.
 Failure to do this may result in the cutting head rotor becoming out of balance (see section 8).

-If flail nuts, bolts, washers and balance weights have been removed without Identifying of which position they've came off from refer to the rotor balance chart.
+If flail nuts, bolts, washers and balance weights have been removed without Identifying of which position they've came off from refer to the rotor balance Chart located in the machine manual canister.